Are Power Steering Fluid And Transmission Fluid The Same

 Another difference between PSF and TF is their viscosity.
 PSF has a low viscosity, which makes it easy to flow.
 TF, on the other hand, has a high viscosity, which makes it resistant to flow.
 This means that PSF will slowly seep into any cracks or gaps in the gearbox while TF will not seep as easily and will form blobs on any exposed surfaces.

-See also How To Reset Power Steering 2012 Ford Fusion
+See also How To Put Power Steering Fluid In 2009 Chevy Malibu

 What Does That Mean For My Car?